Terminal illness: Supporting a terminally ill loved one

 Is it important to keep a vigil by my loved one when he or she is near death?

-Remember, however, that keeping a vigil can be exhausting.
-Constant, physical presence is not required as part of being loving and supportive.
+Keep in mind, however, that keeping a vigil can be exhausting.
 If you choose to keep a vigil, be sure to take breaks, drink plenty of fluids, eat balanced meals and accept support from others.

 What advice do you have for people who are grieving?

-If you're concerned that you're unable to stop grieving and it's affecting your ability to function, consider seeking professional help.
-Hospice or palliative care experts can be a great resource.
+If you''re concerned that you''re unable to stop grieving and it''s affecting your ability to function, consider seeking professional help.

 What do you tell people who are struggling with guilt?